PULdischo/dsf-spring-2025/content/sessions/week-2.md

 [Archives of Latin American Writers and Intellectuals in Special Collections](https://libguides.princeton.edu/latinammss)
 ```

+- If working in VS Code, right click your file tab and then click `open preview`.
-2. To see how your hyperlink will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
-Preview mode will allow you to see how your hyperlink will render on a webpage.
+- If working in the GitHub interface, locate and click on the "Preview" tab (to the right of the "Edit File" tab), near the top of the file you're editing.
+Preview mode will allow you to see how your headings will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.

 ---